ntustison/Histograms/Text/results.md

 \begin{figure}[!h]
   \centering
   \includegraphics[width=0.95\linewidth]{Figures/BrainAnalogy.pdf}
   \caption{T1-weighted three-tissue brain segmentation analogy.
-Placing the three segmentation algorithms (i.e., linear binning, k-means, and GMM-MRF) in the context of brain tissue segmentation provides an alternative perspective for comparison.
+Placing three of the four segmentation algorithms (i.e., linear binning, k-means, and GMM-MRF) in the context of brain tissue segmentation provides an alternative perspective for comparison.
 In the style of linear binning, we randomly select an image reference set using structurally normal individuals which is then used to